-To the delight of marketers, new technologies have facilitated the acquisition, storage, and dissemination of consumers' personal information on a mass scale.
+To the delight of marketers, new technologies have facilitated the acquisition, storage, and integration of consumers' personal information on a mass scale.
 These technological advances have also, however, made it increasingly difficult for consumers to navigate issues of self-disclosure - that is, to choose an 'optimal' balance between information protection and information sharing in different situations.
-This can be a problem for marketers, too: the deluge of requests for (as well as the barrage of other people's public offers of) personal data may either lead consumers to reveal more or, in fact, clam up and become less willing to disclose.
+This can be a problem for marketers, too: the deluge of requests for personal data may either lead consumers to reveal more or, to clam up and become less willing to disclose.

-In this paper, we provided evidence that the inherently comparative nature of human judgment and decision-making affects also the way individuals decide to reveal personal, potentially embarrassing and even incriminating, information.
+In this paper, we provided evidence that the inherently comparative nature of human judgment and decision-making plays out in the way individuals decide to reveal personal, potentially embarrassing and even incriminating, information.
 Specifically, we showed that judgments of, and responses to, requests for sensitive information depend crucially on two points of comparison: the judgments and responses of other people, and the order in which questions of different sensitivities are presented.
-In a series of follow-up studies, we found that our manipulations seem to affect the feeling of discomfort or intrusiveness associated with the surveys, but not the perceived clarity of its questions.
+We also found that our manipulations seem to affect the feeling of discomfort or intrusiveness associated with the surveys, but not the perceived clarity of its questions.
 In combination, therefore, our studies support the hypothesis that people's decisions to disclose sensitive information are comparative in nature.

 It is important to note that our study focused on determining how comparative valuations affect an individual's propensity to report to others certain information about herself.
-However, our studies were not designed to establish 'true' prevalence estimates of the behaviors in question, and were limited to a specific type of information that consumers may feel uncomfortable divulging (engagements in embarrassing or sensitive behaviors) as opposed to others (e.g., Social Security numbers).
-Hence, we cannot tell whether, beyond affecting people's propensity to admit to behaviors they had engaged in, our manipulations may have also caused people to admit to having engaged in behaviors in which they had actually never engaged, or whether they caused people to deny having engaged in the behaviors in which they actually had engaged (or both).
-However, we can offer some conjectures based on the comparative analysis of various results.
-In both studies, the vast majority of participants accepted the offer to receive personalized results by email, including where the subject fell "relative to others on the traits and attitudes the survey measures" (77.5% in Study 1A, and 77.9% in Study 2A; propensity to accept this offer is highly correlated with the propensity to provide an email address).
-Inasmuch as a subject sought accurate feedback, this offer would have created an incentive to respond truthfully.
+However, our studies were not designed to establish 'true' prevalence estimates of the behaviors in question, and were limited to a specific type of information that consumers may feel uncomfortable divulging (engagement embarrassing or sensitive behaviors) as opposed to other types of information, such as Social Security numbers.
+Hence, we cannot tell whether, beyond affecting people's propensity to admit to behaviors they had engaged in, our manipulations may have also caused people to admit to having engaged in behaviors in which they had actually never engaged.
+The fact that our results tend to be strongest for intrusive items, such as having sexual desires for a minor, seems to weigh against such an effect.
 Furthermore, in the High admission condition in Study 1A, 27.2% of participants claimed to have had sexual desires for a minor, 11.7% claimed to have had sex with the current husband, wife, or partner of a friend, and 31.6% claimed to have fantasized about having violent, non-consensual sex with someone.
 The percentages virtually match those provided in the Decreasing condition in Study 2A (24.6%, 11.4%, and 30.2%, respectively).
 Either two completely different treatments led participants to lie to the same degree; or, in fact, participants in the High and Decreasing conditions were more comfortable responding affirmatively to behaviors in which they had engaged relative to other participants in the respective studies.